freeplane/docs/attic/Japanese.md

 # Contributing to the Wiki : Wiki に貢献すること

-You can use this wiki to share information and tips about Freeplane and its features.

-You can create new pages and edit all existing pages including this one after you [register and log in](http://www.freeplane.org/wiki/index.php?title=Special:UserLogin&returnto=Main_Page).

 You can subscribe to [atom feed](http://www.freeplane.org/wiki/index.php?title=Special:RecentChanges&feed=atom) to be informed about all changes in this wiki.
 Using [this web service](http://www.feedmyinbox.com/) you can get daily e-mail notifications whenever the content changes.
 The same service can also be used for notifications about any changes to the project pages on SourceForge.